 The Association Agreement sets out the fundamental principles underlying the approximation of the Ukrainian legislation and practice in convergence with the EU acquis.

 The State Aid Law includes the general principle of incompatibility of state aid with competition, as well as framework rules on the assessment of various state support measures, de minimis threshold, powers and functions of the AMC, notification procedures for existing and new state aid, investigation of unlawful and misused aid, limitation periods, monitoring issues and judicial review.
-The State Aid Law became fully effective on 2 August 2017.
-The main upcoming deadlines established in the State Aid Law are as follows:
+The State Aid Law became fully effective on 2 August 2017 (by 2 August 2022 Ukraine should align existing state aid measures with state aid rules).

 Notably, the Association Agreement and the State Aid Law lay down only the basic rules and leave the details to secondary legislation.
 The secondary legislation developed so far includes the following:

 Several other secondary legal acts are in the pipeline.
-They include:
+They include (among others):

 The fully fledged and operational state aid regulation is also supplemented by secondary legislation on sectoral aid, services of general economic interest (SGEI), a procedure on the revocation of decisions on clearance of new state aid by the AMC, etc.